buildkite/elastic-ci-stack-for-aws/README.md

 * [docker-gc](https://github.com/spotify/docker-gc) - removes old docker images
 * [lifecycled](https://github.com/lox/lifecycled) - manages AWS autoscaling events

-## Targetting your Stack’s Agents
+## Running Builds on your Stack

 When you create the stack you specify a `BuildkiteQueue` parameter which is used to set agent’s queue, and ensures they will only accept jobs that specifically target them.
 This means you can easily experiment with entire new stacks without interuppting existing builds.
 See the [Agent Queues documentation](https://buildkite.com/docs/agent/queues) for how to target the agents in your pipelines.

 Note that if you’ve set `MinInstances` to 0 then you won’t see any agents in Buildkite until you create build jobs, causing the autoscaling metrics to trigger a scale out event.

-## Autoscaling
+## Autoscaling Configuration

 If you provided a `BuildkiteApiAccessToken` your build agents will autoscale.
 Autoscaling is designed to scale up quite quickly and then gradually scale down.
+When scaling down, instances wait until any running jobs on them have completed.

 See [the autoscale.yml template](templates/autoscale.yml) for more details, or the [Buildkite Metrics Publisher](https://github.com/buildkite/buildkite-cloudwatch-metrics-publisher) project for how metrics are collected.
-When scaling down, instances wait until any running jobs on them have completed (thanks to [lifecycled](https://github.com/lox/lifecycled)).

 ## Pipeline Configuration Environment Variables